-Here’s my recommendations of the best places to eat on the Gold Coast.
+Here’s our recommendations of the best places to eat on the Gold Coast.

-My favourite café on the Gold Coast!
-I love the breakfast, the coffee is great quality and the atmosphere is relaxed.
+This is a real favourite cafe on the Gold Coast!
+We love the breakfast, the coffee is great quality and the atmosphere is relaxed.

-It’s one of my favourite spots to take my laptop and get some work done away from the house.
+It’s one of our favourite spots to take the laptops and get some work done when we’re in town.